dallonf/congress-vote-stats/frontend/README.md

 A [Create React App](https://github.com/facebookincubator/create-react-app) frontend.
 To get it up and running locally:

-1. Run `yarn install` in this directory in your terminal (or you can use npm if you really want to)
+1. Run `npm install` in this directory in your terminal
 2. Create a `.env.local` file with the following contents: `REACT_APP_API=https://path-to-backend-function` (substituting the URL of the [backend](../backend) you've deployed, likely `https://[id].execute-api.us-east-1.amazonaws.com/dev/congress-stats`)
-3. Run `yarn start`
+3. Run `npm start`